Photo by Ryan DeBerardinis/Shutterstock

 Prosperity: This category includes the GDP per capita as well as the number of Global 500 corporate headquarters located within each city.
 While travelers typically don’t consider these things when deciding where to go, Resonance believes that a well-paid, economically secure population generates innovation and economic growth, which eventually leads to more cultural institutions, more quality restaurants, and even better airport connectivity in the long run.

-Promotion: While the number of TripAdvisor listings recommended by locals and visitors for restaurants and museums factors into previous categories, the Promotion category essentially ranks how popular each city is online.
+Promotion: The Promotion category essentially ranks how popular each city is online.
 Resonance quantified this by looking at the popularity of each city in Google Trends over the last 12 months, as well as the number of Instagram hashtags, Facebook check-ins, Google searches, and TripAdvisor reviews shared online about each city.

-Here’s how the United States’ best cities ranked in 2020, with all those things considered.
+Here’s how the United States’ best cities ranked in 2021.